Derrick Tan W. M., Ph.D.

 DN Venture Partners

-Derrick Tan founded 1st Phase Operations in 2002 to provide a one-stop operations consultancy service in business planning and administration / facility startups to pharma, biotech and specialty chemical companies establishing or expanding their operations in Asia.
-Having graduated with a Ph.D. degree in Chemistry (Biological Chemistry), he has since helped more than 90 companies and institutions with their operational needs.
+founded 1st Phase Operations in 2002 to provide a one-stop operations consultancy service in business planning and admin / facility startups to pharma, biotech and specialty chemical companies establishing or expanding their operations in Asia.
+Graduated with a Ph.D. degree in Chemistry (Biological Chemistry), he has since helped more than 100 companies and institutions with their operational needs.

 he Singapore Biotech Guide has been published annually since 2002 as a resource for the local biomedical sciences industry.
-It was renamed the Singapore PharmBio Guide in 2018 to highlight its expanded coverage and role in serving both the biomedical research and manufacturing communities.
-It now provides up-to-date operational information to pharma, biopharma, and biotech organisations that are planning to set up a commercial, research and development (R&D) or manufacturing operation in Singapore.
+It was renamed the Singapore PharmBio Guide in 2018 to highlight its expanded coverage and role to serve both the biomedical research and manufacturing communities.
+It now provides up-to-date operational information to pharma, biopharma, and biotech organisations that are planning to set up a commercial, R&D or manufacturing operation in Singapore.

 Medical technology firms as well as chemical and chemical engineering companies have also found portions of the guide to be useful.
 However, we would like to stress that this guide has not been written with this latter group in mind and there may be other operational considerations, such as additional authority clearance and regulatory permit applications, which these companies may need to complete prior to starting up their operations.

 The Guide will continue to list the contact information of relevant government agencies and companies that you may call upon for additional information.
 Information included here is by no means exhaustive and we welcome suggestions of additional topics that may be of interests to readers for inclusion in subsequent editions.
 This can be done easily by sending us an email at email@example.com.

 SINGAPORE AND ITS LAW